jinenv/faye/docs/combat_progression.md

-# Nyxa: Revised Combat & Progression Directive
+# Faye: Revised Combat & Progression Directive

-This document outlines the design for Nyxa's core gameplay loops, progression systems, and economy.
+This document outlines the design for Faye's core gameplay loops, progression systems, and economy.
 It has been updated to reflect the current, verified currency and crafting systems.

 ## Team Structure
 - **3-Esprit Parties:** 1 Main Fighter + 2 Support.